 Stop judging and start learning: The one thing that upsets me the most when I see a video posted on the Internet where something has gone bad is not the actual event as much as the Monday morning quarterbacking that goes on by those who were not there and were not dealing with the situation at the moment things went bad.
 When the brain is so busy judging the performance of others the lessons are so easy to overlook.

-Share experiences: Truth be told, many experienced first responders have been on scenes where situational awareness was lost and an event deteriorated into a near-miss or a casualty event.
+Share experiences: Truth be told, many experienced first responders have been on scenes where it has been challenging to maintain strong (accurate) situational awareness and an event deteriorated into a near-miss or a casualty event.
 Share the lessons of what happened.

 Fix problems, not blame: It’s easy to blame others when things go wrong but it solves nothing.
 It is not likely that the person you are blaming did anything wrong ON PURPOSE.
 So, instead, ask how the problems can be fixed and create a plan to become a better organization.